mrsimonsen/SimoGrader/README.md

 # Simonsen Auto-Grader

+*Note: GitHub CLI must be installed and configured (gh auth login) for this program to work*

 I originally created this terminal program to collect student assignments hosted on GitHub then test/grade them and store the results in a database to enter into my school's SIS, but all privately to protect student information and keep my assignments and tests private.

 I'm now making a public repo to show off my work with example data so that other's can benefit from my years of work.
 This will be a work in progress, and progress can be tracked through the TODO list below.